toddcooke/summaries/README.md

 - Strangler pattern - Facade allows old system to be slowly replaced

 Software Design Patterns
+- Adapter - Allows two incompatible interfaces to work together.
+- Builder - Create a class incrementally by calling methods on a builder class
 - Factory Method - Get instance of a class by calling a method rather than using `new SomeClass()`
+- Observer - An object maintains list of observers which it updates whenever it changes
 - Singleton - A class with one instance that can be accessed globally

 Software Design Principles